 Simmer the chicken low and slow for an hour, and you’ll be rewarded with this.

 The most succulent, juicy, tender chicken you ever did see.
-Rest him or her (?) on a plate for now.
+Rest on a plate for now.

-Turn your attention back to the pot which now contains cups and cups of uber-flavorful, homemade chicken stock.
-Whee!
-(I don’t know why, but making/having homemade chicken stock is just about the most thrilling thing ever!)
+Turn your attention back to the pot which now contains cups and cups of ultra-flavorful, homemade chicken stock.

 Line a colander with cheesecloth and strain the stock through it.